“Lunacy and Organization” in the William Gaddis Papers, Part 2

-Sometimes Gaddis’ handwritten notes and letters throughout his papers show an impressive calligraphic style, such as when he is transcribing quotations and phrases, that again the reader can find photo duplicated in the book.
-Other times, his handwriting is more hurried, scribbled in random places and likely intended for the author’s understanding only, or to remind him of something later.
+Sometimes Gaddis’s handwritten notes and letters throughout his papers show an impressive calligraphic style, such as when he is transcribing quotations and phrases, that again the reader can find photos duplicated in the book.
+Other times, his handwriting is more hurried, scribbled in random places, and likely intended for the author’s understanding only, or to remind him of something later.

 That cluttered (to put it mildly) uptown apartment shows up on a page with typewritten lists of what is stashed there and a rough, holograph layout of the space itself and where its contents reside.
 Holograph notes on Wagner’s Das Rheingold, which Bast’s class memorably attempts to stage early in the novel, are also in the Box folder linked above.

 When such a thing as chapters still existed in relation to J R, Gaddis wrote out the plot points and action to take place in each.
 Other early notes, such as questions for the author to consider, are sometimes typed.
 Broader notes exist on envelopes and the backs of bank deposit cards, including thoughts on the next great American novel, definitions of success and failure, and the history and meaning of comedy.